kfrey-idm/emodpy-hiv/docs/emod/software-report-relationship-start.rst

         * 4 = On ART

     Note: this only included in HIV simulations."
     "<A or B>_HIV_Tested_Positive", boolean, "If the **Report_Relationship_Start_Include_HIV_Disease_Statistics** parameter is set to 1, this column will be included, indicating whether or not the partner has ever tested positive for HIV using the results of the **HIVRapidHIVDiagnostic** campaign parameter.
 0 indicates the partner has never tested positive, 1 indicates they have tested positive.
-See :doc:`emod-hiv:parameter-campaign-individual-hivrapidhivdiagnostic` for configuration details.
+See :doc:`parameter-campaign-individual-hivrapidhivdiagnostic` for configuration details.
 There is a column for each partner.
 Note: this is only included in HIV simulations."
     "<A or B>_HIV_Received_Results", string, "If the **Include_HIV_Disease_Statistics** parameter is set to 1, this column will be included, indicating the results received by the individual from the latest HIV test using the **HIVRapidHIVDiagnostic** campaign parameter.
 Possible values are: